 Steven R. Sarkisian, Jr., MD | Dean McGee Eye Institute

-Dr. Sarkisian currently serves on the Editorial Board of Glaucoma Today and is an editorial reviewer for numerous ophthalmology journals.
-His professional service also includes membership on the glaucoma program committee for both the American Society of Cataract and Refractive Surgery (ASCRS) and the American Academy of Ophthalmology (AAO).
-He has served as a moderator and speaker at the annual meetings of the ASCRS and the AAO as well as the ASCRS Winter Update Meeting.
-His responsibilities also include reviewing all wet labs/skills courses, as well as abstracts for poster/paper presentations related to glaucoma for both the ASCRS and AAO.
+Dr. Sarkisian currently serves on the Editorial Board of the Journal of Cataract and Refractive Surgery, and also on the Editorial Board of Glaucoma Today.
+He is also an editorial reviewer for numerous ophthalmology journals.
+His professional service also currently includes membership on the glaucoma program committee for both the American Society of Cataract and Refractive Surgery (ASCRS) and formerly on that of the American Academy of Ophthalmology (AAO).
+He has served as a moderator and speaker at the annual meetings of the AGS, ASCRS, European Society of Cataract and Refractive Surgery, the World Glaucoma Congress, the World Ophthalmology Congress and the AAO.
 He also is the Program Chairman for the University of Oklahoma Department of Ophthalmology Annual Ophthalmology Symposium.

-Certified by the American Board of Ophthalmology, Dr. Sarkisian is also a member of the American Glaucoma Society, the Chandler-Grant Glaucoma Society, the American Academy of Ophthalmology, the American Medical Association, the Association for Research in Vision and Ophthalmology, the American Society of Cataract and Refractive Surgery, and numerous local and state ophthalmology societies.
+Certified by the American Board of Ophthalmology, Dr. Sarkisian is also a member of the American Glaucoma Society, the Chandler-Grant Glaucoma Society, the American Academy of Ophthalmology, the American Medical Association, the Association for Research in Vision and Ophthalmology, the American Society of Cataract and Refractive Surgery, the European Society of Cataract and Refractive Surgery, and numerous other international, local and state ophthalmology societies.

 He and his wife Anne have four children and reside in Edmond, Oklahoma.